scikit-hep/awkward/docs/user-guide/how-to-convert-rdataframe.md

 df = ak.to_rdataframe({"x": array_x, "y": array_y, "z": array_z})
 ```

-The {func}`ak.to_rdataframe` function presents a generated on demand Awkward Array view as an `RDataFrame` source.
+The {func}`ak.to_rdataframe` function presents a generated-on-demand Awkward Array view as an `RDataFrame` source.
 There is a small overhead of generating Awkward RDataSource C++ code.
 This operation does not execute the `RDataFrame` event loop.
 The array data are not copied.

 The column readers are generated based on the run-time type of the views.
 Here is a description of the `RDataFrame` columns: